FutureCommerce/Hackathon-Projects/ConsentCommerce/VideoIntro.md

 ## Point 2:  Lets Create a button that providse consent and can also take it away globally and lets  launch it on the annual privacy day - Jan 28
 -  leveraging existing laws requiring consent for personal data around the world.

-## We setup some session  futurecommerce.civics.com
+## We setup some session to create this project
 - Panel on Friday night at Fab Lab in London - 5:30 - 8
 - Sat & Sun virtual and maybe local hack session on the project and project kit
 - - Then Present it to see what we have come with.

-Join us now and create consent for futture consent
+Join us now and create consent for futture of commerce -  futurecommerce.civics.com